 Of course, you can simply look up your BMI in a table of numbers like this one.

 What is Normal?

 It’s been known that people who are seriously overweight are subject to more physical problems and die sooner.
+This is true even if they make it a point to eat healthy food.
 Since BMI is easy to measure, it became a convenient way to classify medical risk.

 When researchers looked at mortality as a function of weight, they consistently found that among nonsmokers, the minimum risk of death occurs for a BMI between 20 and 25.
 (For current smokers the minimum occurs between 24 and 27.)
 Risk increases for people who are above this range, and also who are below this range.
 Data of this type led to the current designation of 18.5 to 25 as “normal weight.”

 The Obesity Paradox

 However, a mystery soon appeared.
 When specialists studied the treatment of people who had already been diagnosed with a serious disease, it turned out that “normal” weight is a liability.
 The patients who survive best are those doctors call overweight, with a BMI between 25 and 30.
 This “obesity paradox” first appeared in coronary heart disease.
 Specialists in other cardiovascular conditions then observed it:

 - And stroke.

 Researchers studying other chronic diseases took note, and soon an obesity paradox appeared in other conditions as well:

 - Chronic obstructive pulmonary disease.